Listen to the Podcast

 You do have those probabilities that do play out, but you never really know exactly what’s going to happen tomorrow, you have kind of a 33.3 chance of success.
 Because the market can stand still, it can move up, or it can move down, but it’s going to move one way or the other so that you could say its a 50/50 chance.

 To protect yourself on moves like this that are unexpected, you typically want to sell part of your position to reduce your position size.

 As you get into events like the Federal Reserve event, so if we look more on the broader scope of the S&P 500, as you get into more of the federal reserve events, earnings events and into other events like this Brexit event that now we have.
 Those events you know and understand that they’re coming up, these events are coming up soon.

-And when you have an expected date for those events, unlike the tesla which was a little more unexpected, then those kinds of things, you can plan for a little bit better.
+And when you have an expected date for those events, unlike the Tesla who was a little more unexpected, then those kinds of things, you can plan for a little bit better.

-For the events that have some kind of release coming up, they’re a little bit easier to plan for, now that doesn’t mean you won’t lose money or that doesn’t mean that the risk is less, it just means that you have an opportunity to plan against that risk.
+For the events that have some release coming up, they’re a little bit easier to plan for, now that doesn’t mean you won’t lose money, or that doesn’t mean that the risk is less, it just means that you have an opportunity to plan against that risk.

 How were people positioned in the past?

 What’s going on as we look into these different events, what I‘m always watching is the buy side of things and the sell side of things as well as how far extended are we.

 If we’re talking about Brexit here with the UK leaving the European Union, I’m still looking at how people are positioning for that move, but also how they were positioned in the stock market before.